-This draft final report will be subject to further peer review within the MAPS Global Team at the World Bank.
-The finalized draft report will also be submitted to the MAPS TAG (Technical Advisory Group, a team of international experts representing the multilateral development banks and development partners) for final quality review and endorsement.
+The Draft Assessment Report was subject to further peer review within the MAPS Global Team at the World Bank.
+The finalized draft report was also reviewed, then endorsed, by MAPS Technical Advisory Group (TAG), a team of international experts representing the multilateral development banks and development partners.